London Fashion Week runs last leg in Great British relay

 David expects to see a more pared down aesthetic with clean lines and subtle details for Spring/Summer 2013.

-"Summer is always great for mood lifting colours, so it will be interesting to see which brights stand out," David said.
+"Summer is always great for mood lifting colors, so it will be interesting to see which brights stand out," David said.

 "I think we'll see more attention placed on beautiful woven materials, silks and lace.
 With the new (Great) Gatsby movie, now set to be released next summer, designers are sure to take inspiration from the delicate feminine theme," she added.